Kelvin–Voigt material

-A Kelvin-Voigt material, also called a Voigt material, is the most simple model viscoelastic material showing typical rubbery properties.
+A Kelvin–Voigt material, also called a Voigt material, is the most simple model viscoelastic material showing typical rubbery properties.
 It is purely elastic on long timescales (slow deformation), but shows additional resistance to fast deformation.
-It is named after the British physicist and engineer Lord Kelvin and German physicist Woldemar Voigt.
+The model was developed independently by the British physicist Lord Kelvin in 1865 and by the German physicist Woldemar Voigt in 1890.

 Definition

-The Kelvin-Voigt model, also called the Voigt model, is represented by a purely viscous damper and purely elastic spring connected in parallel as shown in the picture.
+The Kelvin–Voigt model, also called the Voigt model, is represented by a purely viscous damper and purely elastic spring connected in parallel as shown in the picture.

 If, instead, we connect these two elements in series we get a model of a Maxwell material.

 Since the two components of the model are arranged in parallel, the strains in each component are identical:

 where the subscript D indicates the stress-strain in the damper and the subscript S indicates the stress-strain in the spring.
 Similarly, the total stress will be the sum of the stress in each component:

-From these equations we get that in a Kelvin-Voigt material, stress σ, strain ε and their rates of change with respect to time t are governed by equations of the form:
+From these equations we get that in a Kelvin–Voigt material, stress σ, strain ε and their rates of change with respect to time t are governed by equations of the form: